Last updated: 24 April 2026

 - More comfortable journey because the big public boat can easily tackle the waves.

-- No electricity in the island.
+- Limited supply of electricity in the island.

 DAY TRIP